 The application determines whether the keyboard data is a command, like Alt-f, which opens the File menu in a Windows application.
 If the data is not a command, the application accepts it as content, which can be anything from typing a document to entering a URL to performing a calculation.
 If the current application does not accept keyboard data, it simply ignores the information.
 This whole process, from pressing the key to entering content into an application, happens almost instantaneously.

-To learn more about computers and keyboards, check out the links on the next page.
+To learn more about computers and keyboards, check out the links below.